What is Mutual Fund?

-The SBI Public Sector Unit (PSU) Fund is instructed to capitalize in government owned companies.
+The SBI Public Sector Unit (PSU) Fund is instructed to capitalize on government-owned companies.
 If you have an eye for such funds and trust that public sector undertaking can do fine in upcoming time then you must buy the SBI PSU Fund.
-One can capitalize in the scheme with minor amounts of Rs.
+One can capitalize on the scheme with minor amounts of Rs.
 500. The SBI PSU Fund has provided a return of 23% in the bygone year.
 The dividend scheme has a net asset value of Rs.
 12.26 (September 2017).
 It has capitalized in State Bank of India, Indian Oil Corporation, ONGC, Mahanagar Gas, Punjab National Bank along with a mass of other government companies.

 - SBI Nifty Index Fund:

 Going by the name itself, the SBI Nifty Index Fund capitalizes on the index stocks.
 It has made a return of almost 20% in the past year, due to the index stocks escalating in the past few years.
 The NAV in the scheme is Rs.
 41.34 (September 2017) and in the dividend scheme, whereas in the growth scheme it is Rs.
 80.11 (September 2017).
 This Fund has big holdings in HDFC Bank, HDFC, ITC Reliance Industries and Infosys.

 The SBI Short Term Debt Fund is intended for people who are highly influenced by debt schemes.
 The SBI Short Term Debt Fund does not invest in equity but only in debt.
 A large part of its holding is in the government securities.
 The SBI Short Term Debt Fund has made a return of 8.65% in the past year.
 One can capitalize on the scheme with an opening investment of Rs.
 5,000 & Rs 1,000 afterwards with a SIP.